-It identifies that active travel options including walking and cycling are the most preferable options in the hierarchy, followed by use of public transport and lift sharing with single occupancy car use at the bottom.
-BU shapes its travel plan with this in mind and encourages all students and staff to move up the hierarchy to a more sustainable mode of transport wherever possible.
+At the heart of BU’s Travel Plan is the sustainable travel hierarchy.
+It identifies that active travel options including walking and cycling are the most preferable options in the hierarchy, followed by use of public transport and lift-sharing with single occupancy car use at the bottom.
+BU shapes its Travel Plan with this in mind and encourages all students and staff to move up the hierarchy to a more sustainable mode of transport wherever possible.

 BU has great public transport links by bus and rail.